 CTSI Innovation - Overview

-Translational research “helps turn early-stage innovations into new health products, advancing the innovation to the point where it becomes attractive for further development by the medical industry or healthcare agencies.”[http://www.wellcome.ac.uk/funding/Innovations/wtd027704.htm.
-Accessed August 28, 2015.]
-The University of Pittsburgh (Pitt), like many universities, has created institutional programs to support and facilitate translational research among its academic innovators.
+The University of Pittsburgh, like many universities, has created institutional programs to support and facilitate translational research among its academic innovators.
 However, a number of our scientists who pursue commercial translation do so without having a mastery of the discipline of clinical commercial translation.
 Furthermore, researchers frequently jeopardize their academic careers when embarking on this translational path because our current promotions and tenure policies do not formally reward commercialization activities.
-At CTSI join Pitt’s senior leadership in embracing commercial translation to advance biomedical discoveries into the marketplace while maintaining the critical pipeline of basic research.
-Through our Innovation as a Discipline program, we have developed an innovation program to train investigators in design thinking, to ensure continuity between scientific discovery and clinical translation through commercialization, and to support and academically reward entrepreneurship.
+At CTSI, we embrace commercial translation to advance biomedical discoveries into the marketplace while maintaining the critical pipeline of basic research.
+Through our Innovation as a Discipline program, we are developing an innovation program to train investigators in design thinking, to ensure continuity between scientific discovery and clinical translation through commercialization, and to support and academically reward entrepreneurship.

 The University of Pittsburgh will “Extend the impact of our research through application to practice, policy development, and commercial translation”.